 the legal team insist we include the following:

-For complete details on any card see the terms and conditions on the financial institution's website.
+For complete details on any product see the terms and conditions on the financial institution's website.

 MagnifyMoney is a free, independent service providing unbiased comparisons of financial products, therefore if we are compensated then we will let you know on the product page before you leave our website.